niutyut/LdaGibbs/README.md

 # LdaGibbs

-Implementation of a collapsed Gibbs sampler for approximate inference in the Latent Dirichlet Allocation (LDA) model.
+Implementation of a collapsed Gibbs sampler for approximate inference in the Latent Dirichlet Allocation (LDA) model [1].
 LDA is a topic modeling algorithm for a corpus of text datasets.

 ## Organization